Basic syntax¶

 The Verilog high impedance z

 is not supported.
-A bus
+An explicit bus

 construct must be used instead.